 But that’s not the reason why you should not get imported cows.
 The number one problem with imported cows is that they are unable to withstand the blast of heat of the Pakistani summers.
 Setting up the right infrastructure is essential, but that is not the only thing that you’d have to look into.
 There is disease and the very little margin of error that the imported cows give to you and your management.

-I would suggest you do what I am doing; find good-quality locally bred cows, make sure that your dairy farm shed and cooling infrastructure is very much in place and then run the farm for at least a year to gauge how well your infrastructure (shed, cooling etc) is handling your locally-bred cows.
+I would suggest you do what I did; find good-quality locally bred cows, make sure that your dairy farm shed and cooling infrastructure is very much in place and then run the farm for at least a year to gauge how well your infrastructure (shed, cooling etc) is handling your locally-bred cows.

 But that brings me back to the main point: finding high-quality locally bred cows is the hardest thing you’d have to do.
 It is also the MOST IMPORTANT thing for any dairy farm.
 As I have repeated this repeatedly (!!), a dairy farm’s main function is to procure and breed good-quality cows.
-The milk (and meat) is a by product of that main function.
+The milk is a by product of that main function.

 3. Finding the right people